Find the Right Opportunities for You.

-Before you start looking for internships or jobs, there's 3 career first steps you should try:
+Before you start looking for internships or jobs, consider these three career first steps:

 - Clarify your interests, skills, and values through self-assessment